 XXXVIII Sunbelt Conference, June 26 – July 1, 2018, Utrecht Olanda, Exploring the patterns of scientific cooperation on Romania’s grasslands management.
 Manolache S., Nita A., Ciocanea C.M., Miu I.V., Rozylowicz L., Hartel, T.

 Third European Conference on Social Networks – EUSN 2017, Mainz, Germany, 26-29 September 2017.
 Oral presentation: “ Evaluating and predicting the structure of Natura 2000 sites management through Ego Network Analysis”.
 Nita A, Rozylowicz L, Manolache S, Ciocanea C.M.

 Ecology Across Borders: Joint Annual Meeting 2017, Ghent ICC, Ghent, Belgium, December 11 – 14 2017.
 Poster presentation: “ Achieving sustainability of traditionally managed grasslands in a policy-driven management context through a social network approach”.
 Nita A, Rozylowicz L, Manolache S, Miu I, Hartel, T.

-Nita A., Manolache S., Ciocanea C.M., Rozylowicz, L. (2017).
+Nita A., Manolache S., Ciocanea C.M., Rozylowicz, L. (Accepted).
 Real-world application of ego-network analysis to evaluate environmental management structures.
-Social Network Analysis Lecture Notes Series by Springer.
-Submitted
+Social Network Analysis Lecture Notes Series.
+Springer.

 Interim report 2017 (pdf file in Romanian)